 Tent condensation manifests itself either as frost on the inside surface of your tent or moisture droplets that are transferred from the inner tent to your clothing and gear.
 It is undesirable, particularly in winter, because it can make your gear wet and degrade its insulating properties

-Here are a few camping tips to limit the amount of condensation buildup in a single or double-walled tent.
+Here are a few camping tips to limit the amount of condensation buildup in a single or double-wall tent.

 Vent Your Tent